Error Estimate of Multiscale Finite Element Method for Periodic Media Revisited: Error Estimates for the Periodic Media

 \subsection{H$^1$ error estimate}

-The main result of this work is \begin{theorem} Assume that $A$ is $1-$periodic and satisfies~\eqref{eq:ellp}.
-For $m\geq 2$, we assume $A^t=A$.
-Let $\Om$ be a bounded Lipschitz domain in $\mb{R}^d$, and let $u^{\eps}$ and $u_h$ be the solutions of Problems~\eqref{eq:bvpweak} and ~\eqref{eq:overMsFEM}, respectively.
+The main result of this work is \begin{theorem} Assume that $A$ is $1-$periodic and satisfies the Legendre-Hadamard condition~\eqref{eq:ellp}.
+For $m\geq 2$, we assume $A=A^t$.
+Let $\Om$ be a bounded Lipschitz domain in $\mb{R}^d$, and let $u^{\eps}$ and $u_h$ be the solutions of Problems~\eqref{eq:bvpweak} and~\eqref{eq:overMsFEM}, respectively.

-For $m=1$ or $d=2$, if $u_0\in H^2(\Om;\mb{R}^m)$, then
+For $m=1,d=2,3$ or $m\ge 2,d=2$, if $u_0\in H^2(\Om;\mb{R}^m)$, then

-where $C$ depends on $\lam,\Lam,\nm{\chi}{L^\infty},\Om$ and the mesh parameters $\sigma_0,\sigma_1,\gamma_1,\gamma_2$.
+where $C$ depends on $\lam,\Lam,\Om$ and the mesh parameters $\sigma_0,\sigma_1,\gamma_1,\gamma_2$.

 For $m\geq2$ and $d=3$, if $u_0\in W^{2,3}(\Om;\mb{R}^m)$, then

 where $C$ depends on $\lam,\Lam, \Om$ and the mesh parameters $\sigma_0,\sigma_1,\gamma_1,\gamma_2$. \end{theorem}